nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 # Data storage

-The first place to store large data files is in your `short` folder, located at \\\\

-To transfer data between short on raijin to your local computer you use `rsync`.
+The first place to store large data files is in your `short` folder, located at /short/project/username.
+As we saw from the `nci_account' output, you get 72 Gb on short and 20 on massdata. <br> <br> To transfer data between short on raijin to your local computer you use `rsync`.
 I don't have any large input files, but I do have to download some large result files, saved on to my short folder.
 To transfer a file from your `short` folder to you local machine, naviagate to the local folder you want to hold the file the type

 For longer term storage, the user guide recommends massdata because it is backed up.